chen-gloria/chen-gloria/README.md

 ### Happy hacking & coding! 💡

-I'm Gloria Chen, a software engineer 👩‍💻 currently coding in PHP and JavaScript
+I'm Gloria Chen, a software engineer 👩‍💻 I use PHP and Python to build website and mobile applications.

-I'm working at <a href="https://www.lesmills.com.au/" target="_blank">Les Mills Asia Pacific</a>.
+I also build the UI myself at the moment.

+Keen to turn business ideas into code and then into functional running projects.

-I like building things every day.
+I like business and programming.

-My goal is to build excellent pieces of software.

-I have experiences in Laravel, Symfony, Vue.

 :email: Email: chen.gloria@outlook.com